-While it can seem like a daunting task (you don’t want to let your colleagues down after all) as long as you stay calm and organised and plan things well in advance, then the party is sure to be a great success.
+While it can seem like a daunting task, as long as you stay calm and organised and plan things well in advance, then the party is sure to be a great success.

-We know that planning the office Christmas party might not be your ideal task, particularly if you have plenty of work to get through before the Christmas holidays, but don’t let the pressure of organising it make you even more stressed out.
+We know that planning the office Christmas party might not be your ideal task… Particularly if you have plenty of work to get through before the Christmas holidays.
+However, don’t let the pressure of organising it make you even more stressed out.

-Christmas is a busy time of year and often your colleagues have other commitments already firmly in the diary, so try to get a date set as soon as possible.
+Christmas is a busy time of year and often your colleagues have other commitments already firmly in the diary.
+Therefore, try to get a date set as soon as possible.

-Once you have secured a date or several dates with them, then you can ask the rest of your colleagues which date suits them.
+Once you have secured some dates with them, you can ask the rest of your colleagues which date suits them.
 In most cases going with a ‘majority rules’ approach is best.

-Of course, considering which day to have it on might also play a major role – the end of the week is usually a more popular choice – no one wants to be too, ahem, *tired* after a big party night on a Monday with the rest of the week still to go.
+Of course, considering which day to have it on might also play a major role.
+The end of the week is usually a more popular choice.
+No one wants to be too, ahem, *tired* after a big party night on a Monday with the rest of the week still to go.

-Everything from the venue to the food and drink will be determined by how much you can spend, and will keep your dreams of a Michelin starred supper followed by a private champagne quaffing party at the Ritz in check before they get wildly out of control.
+Everything from the venue, to the food and drink will be determined by how much you can spend.
+This will keep your dreams of a Michelin starred supper followed by a private champagne quaffing party at the Ritz in check before they get wildly out of control.

 Write down all the essential things you need to make your Christmas party happen.
 A venue, music and food and drink are the usuals.
 Once you have these secured, you can think about what to spend any leftover cash on to give it that extra level of pizazz.

 Keeping some money aside for unexpected situations is always a good idea.
 That way if you start going horribly over budget, or realise at the last minute you have forgotten something important, you’ll have the funds to cover it.

 Whatever kind of ambience you are going for, be sure to make it feel festive.
 Whether that’s a Christmas tree and loads of mulled wine and mince pies, or a classy champagne reception tasteful decorations and a quartet singing all your favourite Christmas songs.
 It’s about time everyone got into the festive spirit so make sure your event has one!

 Making sure you let everyone know if there is a particular dress code well ahead of the day is another important thing to remember.
 Establishing these things early on will help you understand the size of your event and a cost per head as well.

 People will enjoy your event far more if they can get to it easily and don’t have to travel for hours to return home after the event.
 Popular or high-end venues tend to get booked up very early so if you plan to host your Christmas party in one of them it is best to get in early.

 You can usually negotiate a little over costs too so make sure you try to get the best deal.
 Some venues will offer catering and music as added extras on top of venue hire, so if you are going for a package deal see if you can bring them down on price.

-If you are putting on a buffet make sure you get the quantities right and provide a good range of vegetarian, vegan and gluten free options for those who require it.
+If you are putting on a buffet, make sure you get the quantities right and provide a good range of vegetarian, vegan and gluten free options.
 Over ordering is usually better than under ordering.
-However, you don’t want to be left with enough food to feed a small army at the end of the night so try to judge this carefully.
+However, you don’t want to be left with enough food to feed a small army at the end of the night, so try to judge this carefully.

 Regarding drinks, they’ll either be a bar or drinks laid on for staff.
-Again quantities are important here – if you are doing a free bar up until a certain limit make sure staff understand that in case they think they are getting free drinks all night.
+Again quantities are important here.
+If you are doing a free bar up until a certain limit, make sure staff understand that in case they think they are getting free drinks all night.
 Try to be as generous as you can with drinks as this is most likely to get everyone in the party mood!

 Make sure you time everything so that the event starts and finishes when it should and always allow time for things to run on a little longer than you expected.

-Equipment – make sure your venue has all the equipment and furniture you need for your event – projectors, microphones, a dance floor, speakers, disco lights – whatever your planning, make a list of everything you need to make it work.
+Make sure your venue has all the equipment and furniture you need for your event – projectors, microphones, a dance floor, speakers, disco lights – whatever your planning, make a list of everything you need to make it work.

-Transportation – if you have to organise the logistics of getting everyone to and from the event make sure you do so well in advance.
+If you have to organise the logistics of getting everyone to and from the event make sure you do so well in advance.
 If people have to get themselves there, give clear instructions and make sure they are aware of this!

-Table plans – if you are creating a table plan make yourself well aware of any office politics in advance – you don’t want there to be any awkward moments.
+If you are creating a table plan make yourself well aware of any office politics in advance – you don’t want there to be any awkward moments.